emissary-ingress/emissary/docs/user-guide/oauth-oidc-auth.md

 ## Keycloak

-With Auth0 as your IDP, you will need to create a `Client` to handle authentication requests from Ambassador Pro.
+With Keycloak as your IDP, you will need to create a `Client` to handle authentication requests from Ambassador Pro.
 The below instructions are known to work for Keycloak 4.8.

 1. Navigate to Clients and select "Create"